 Service learning is an integral part of the Adelphi experience.
 In 2014-2015, nearly half of all Adelphi undergraduates engaged in service learning projects through more than 1,000 courses taught by 39 percent of the faculty.

-Adelphi’s eight residence halls include special housing options for honors students, those in the performing arts, and the environmentally conscious, all of which match new freshmen with upper-class student mentors.
+Adelphi’s seven residence halls include special housing options for honors students, those in the performing arts, and the environmentally conscious, all of which match new freshmen with upper-class student mentors.

 In 2009, Adelphi invested $120 million to add 120,000 square-feet of recreational, athletic, and performing arts spaces to its campus.
 Students can also express their “Panther Pride” and join one of the 23 Division II competitive athletics teams including a seven-time National Championship Women’s Lacrosse team or cheer them on from the sidelines.
 There are also intramural sports, including flag football, indoor and outdoor soccer, coed volleyball, and ultimate Frisbee.